Daily readings

 26That your name may be magnified forever, and it may be said: The Lord of hosts is God over Israel.
 And the house of your servant David shall be established before the Lord.

-27Because you, OH Lord of hosts, God of Israel, have revealed to the ear of your servant, saying: I will build you a house: therefore has your servant found in his heart to pray this prayer to you.
+27Because you, O Lord of hosts, God of Israel, have revealed to the ear of your servant, saying: I will build you a house: therefore has your servant found in his heart to pray this prayer to you.

-29And now begin, and bless the house of your servant, that it may endure forever before you: because you, OH Lord God, have said it, and with your blessing let the house of your servant be blessed forever.
+29And now begin, and bless the house of your servant, that it may endure forever before you: because you, O Lord God, have said it, and with your blessing let the house of your servant be blessed forever.

 2